assistant-os/assistant-os/README.md

 These are the next features to come:

-- [timelog]: help the user to log his spend time
+- [timelog]: help the user to log his spend time and store on google drive
+- [web app]: refactor to make action more automatic
 - [movies, tv shows]: notify the user for a release
 - [urls]: save url and propose automatic behaviors like auto watch
 - [contracts]: generate invoice automatically in google drive